sqlmapproject/sqlmap/Usage.md

 Moreover, by providing the `--random-agent` switch, sqlmap will randomly select a `User-Agent` from the `./txt/user-agents.txt` textual file and use it for all HTTP requests within the session.

-Some sites perform a server-side check on the HTTP `User-Agent` header value and fail the HTTP response if a valid `User-Agent` is not provided, its value is not expected or is blacklisted by a web application firewall or similar intrusion prevention system.
+Some sites perform a server-side check of HTTP `User-Agent` header value and fail the HTTP response if a valid `User-Agent` is not provided, its value is not expected or is blacklisted by a web application firewall or similar intrusion prevention system.
 In this case sqlmap will show you a message as follows:

     [hh:mm:20] [ERROR] the target URL responded with an unknown HTTP status code, try to force the HTTP User-Agent header with option --user-agent or --random-agent